Material-Blazor/Material.Blazor/BlazorMdc/Components/AnimatedNavigation/MTAnimatedNavigation.razor.md

 ---
 ## MTAnimatedNavigation

-A component used by the `IMTAnimatedNavigationManager` service and place in the main layout surrounding your `@Body`.
+An anchor component used by the `IMTAnimatedNavigationManager` service and place in the main layout surrounding your `@Body`.
 This is not needed if you don't use BlazorMdc animated navigation.

 &nbsp;